bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 One last idea that I want to talk about before we end this section is that of other types of satisfiability problems.
-In the above discussion, we talked exclusively about Boolean Satisfiability -- formulas that exclusively use Boolean variables.
+In the above discussion, we talked exclusively about Boolean Satisfiability -- formulas that only use Boolean variables.
 However, there are many more types of satisfiability problems.
 One quite natural extension is instead of just using Boolean variables, replace them with other types of "things" like real numbers, integers, list, arrays etc.  These "things" are more formally called